bazaarvoice/api-analytics/README.md

     <li>an object containing the key/value pairs. </li>
 </ul>

-The following samples demonstrate the various analytic calls:
+The following samples demonstrate some of the analytic calls:
 ```js
     _bvapiq.push(['FeatureUsedInView', item]);
     _bvapiq.push(['FeatureUsed', {